A food scientist studies, researches, creates or improves food and food processes to ensure the safety of the public.

 For 2- and 4-year college and university programs across the country, visit our Where to Study page.

-In September 2019, the median yearly salary for a food scientist was $71,269, according to Salary.com.
+In May 2020, the median yearly salary for a food scientist was $63,435, according to PayScale.com.
 For more information, visit Study.com's Food Scientist Profile.

 PROFESSIONAL ORGANIZATIONS AND ASSOCIATIONS